EnScale: Temporally-consistent multivariate generative downscaling via proper scoring rules: Introduction

-In this study, we emulate the conditional distribution of the RCM data giving the corresponding GCM input.
-We train our models jointly on multiple pairs of RCMs and GCMs.
-To make best use of this pooled dataset, we introduce a novel approach that splits the problem into several physically meaningful steps, similar to \cite{PriceStephanRasp2022IncreasingModels}.
+In this study, we emulate the conditional distribution of the RCM data giving the corresponding GCM input for a domain covering Central Europe.
+We train our model on a joint dataset combining multiple pairs of RCMs and GCMs.
+To make best use of this pooled dataset, we introduce a novel approach that splits the problem into several physically meaningful steps, similar to \citeA{Price2022IncreasingModels} and \citeA{Lopez-Gomez2025Dynamical-generativeEnsembles}.
 We first correct for large-scale mismatches between the driving GCM and a coarsened version of the target RCM.
 Second, we perform super-resolution from the coarsened RCM to the high-resolution RCM.
 For this, we progressively refine the resolution in multiple stages \cite{Shen2025ReverseDistributions}.
 In addition, to handle the high-dimensional output in a computationally efficient manner, we introduce a new architecture with sparse local stochastic layers.
 The generated values at a specific location only depend on the values at the lower-resolution in a local neighborhood.
 This architecture enables learning location-specific features while at the same time limiting the number of model parameters.
-For each step, we train a generative model minimizing the \textit{energy score}, a multivariate generalization of the Continuous Ranked Probability Score (CRPS), one example of a proper scoring rule.
+For each step, we train a generative model minimizing the \textit{energy score}.
 Accordingly, we call our method \textit{EnScale} (energy score + downscaling).